 *Coconut cream is the solid portion in the can of coconut milk.
 Discard the liquid, and just use the thick cream.

 DIRECTIONS METHOD 1:Take a roasting pan and fill with hot water halfway to the top, and place it in middle of two stovetop burners on medium-high heat.
 Butter a regular-sized 6-cup muffin tray and carefully place it inside the roasting pan by tipping one end in and then using a wooden spoon or spatula to lower the other side of the tray into the pan (and avoid scalding your hands with hot water!).

 In a small pan, sauté the peppers and spinach for about 3-4 minutes until softened, and set aside.

-Next, blend the cashew cream and cheeses with an immersion-blender (or handheld blender) until smooth.
+Next, blend the coconut yogurt OR cream (with apple cider vinegar) and cheeses with an immersion-blender (or handheld blender) until smooth.
 Add in your eggs, and blend until well incorporated.
 Now stir in the sautéed spinach and peppers.
 With a small ladle, carefully pour the mixture evenly into each muffin cup.
 This will yield 6 egg bites.
 Cover the top of the roasting pan with a large lid and some aluminum paper to seal in all the steam (that’s how the eggs cook to a silky perfection- with the steam!).
 Cook for about 20 minutes or until the tops of the egg bites are no longer wobbly.